shadowed1/Sucrose/README.md

 ### How does this work?

-- Uses `fifo` for bidirectional communication between crosh shell and VT-2 when prepending `sucrose` to command.
+- Uses `mkfifo` for bidirectional communication between crosh shell and VT-2 when prepending `sucrose` to command.
 - The daemon uses `read` to passively wait for use of its fifo before it replies back.
 - Fully atomic and ephemeral without any buffer.